DalSoft/DalSoft.RestClient/README.md

 ```

 ### Query
 Query is used to add a query string to the uri.
 Takes one mandatory parameter an anonymous object representing the query string.
+The anonymous object also supports array values representing the query string.

 Example usage:
 ```cs